-A group of people posing in front of three standing banners
+A group of people posing for a photo, with five standing banners in the background

 Did you know?